scribu/wp-custom-field-taxonomies/readme.txt

 == Description ==

 Custom fields are great for storing various meta data about a post.
-However, if you routinely need to display posts that have a certain custom field value, you should consider switching to a custom taxonomy.
-[Taxonomies](http://codex.wordpress.org/Custom_Taxonomies) are similar to custom fields, except they are optimized for grouping posts.
-Taxonomies you are probably familiar with are tags and categories.
+However, if you routinely need to display posts that have a certain custom field value, you should consider switching to a [custom taxonomy](http://codex.wordpress.org/Custom_Taxonomies), which is better suited for grouping posts.

 With this simple plugin, you can convert all custom fields with a certain key to terms in a certain taxonomy, while maintaining the post association.